DiiiaZoTe/shadcn-data-table-factory/README.md

 - **Date** - Date picker with time support and timezone display
 - **Image** - Avatar display with URL input for editing
 - **Link** - Clickable links with separate label and URL fields
+- **Custom** - Fully customizable cells with user-defined render and edit logic

 ### UI/UX Enhancements
 - **Responsive Design** - Works seamlessly on desktop and mobile